SARDONYX-sard/serde-hkx/docs/specification/hkx_types.md

 - Null-terminated string type.
 - It is unclear which segment (stack, heap, or other) is being pointed to because of the raw pointer.

-- Read/Write bytes

-1. Read/Write pointer size(32bit: 4bytes/64bit: 8bytes).This value will always be 0.
-2. Because `CString` is a pointer type, the data position is taken from local_fixups.

-   `backup_prev_position` <- `current_reader_or_writer_position`
-   content position <- local_fixups[`current_reader_or_writer_position`]
-   jump to content position.

-   NOTE: If there is no key, the content does not exist and the following actions(3~) are not performed.

-3. On read: Continue reading until the byte reaches zero(null-terminated).

-   On write: Write all.

-4. Return to the previous position that was backed up. jump to `backup_prev_position`

 ---